Understanding Capital Gains Tax

 Business Asset Disposal Relief

-When you sell a business, shares in a trading company, or your interest in a trading partnership, you will often be able to claim Business Asset Disposal Relief (previously known as Entrepreneurs’ Relief) so that you only have to pay 10% CGT rather than the normal rate of 20%.
+When you sell a business, shares in a trading company or your interest in a trading partnership, you will often be able to claim Business Asset Disposal Relief (previously known as Entrepreneurs’ Relief) so that you only have to pay 10% CGT rather than the normal rate of 20%.
 Since 11 March 2020, this limit has been set at £1 million.

-A variant of Business Asset Disposal Relief called Investors’ Relief (IR), is available to investors in unlisted trading companies.
+A Business Asset Disposal Relief variant, called Investors’ Relief (IR), is available to investors in unlisted trading companies.
 This relief applies a 10% rate of CGT to gains accruing on the disposal of ordinary shares in an unlisted trading company up to an additional lifetime cap of £10 million.
 Shares must be held for a minimum period of three years to qualify.

 Business Asset Roll-Over Relief